surabhinag2001/blog/README.md

 blog directory on your terminal : npm install react-navigation.
 2. Have Expo application installed on you iOS or Android device.
-3. Make sure your device and pc are coonected to the internet.
+3. Make sure your device and pc are connected to the internet.

 To run the app:
 1. Clone this repository and navigate to 'blog' directory using terminal.